obsidiandynamics/warthog/README.md

 ## Requirements
 Warthog works on *NIX and macOS and requires a local installation of [Java 10 JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk10-downloads-4416644.html).
 We also need Git.
 Windows-based environments are not supported.

+JDK 10 is only a requirement to build and run Warthog; the actual projects may still be built with the suitable version of the JDK.

 ## Installation
 Paste the following into a terminal.
 ```sh